gwyllo/acadia/README.md

 - GAN feeback: CycleGAN/pix2pix an image trained on one kind of mapping, feed this into another network trained on another mapping
 - Semantic Labelling: One model marks something up (semantic labelling), another one tries to 'fill in' the marked up area, repeat

+# Workshop Schedule
+## Day 1
+### Morning
+* Overview of the project
+* Intro lecture from CN + GJ
+* Intro lecture from Ben- very brief overview of what a neural network is

+* Intro to bash
+* Intro to python
+* Intro to tweepy

+### Afternoon
+* Intro to scrapy
+* Intro to pix2pix
+* Break in to groups
+* Work with leaders of the groups to scrape data and begin training models

+## Day 2
+### Morning
+* Gene lecture
+* Neural network overview - how to effectively train, basic maths
+* Convolutional networks
+* Visualisation - tSNE, latent space

+### Afternoon

+* Working with torch + tensorflow
+* Tweaking frameworks / project goals with gene - e.g. visualising layers, working with stackGan etc
+* Retrain models / calibrate

+## Day 3
+### Morning
+* Presentation of results
+* Feedback loops on local machine
+* Calibration

+### Afternoon
+* Publishing bots
+* Calibrating the ecosystem
+* Setup exhibition